Here's How Your Trade Freshworks Inc. (FRSH) Aggressively Right Now

 Sponsored

-FRSH currently public float of 67.62M and currently shorts hold a 10.83% ratio of that float.
-Today, the average trading volume of FRSH was 2.54M shares.
+The average price from analysts is $31.58, which is $13.56 above the current price.
+FRSH currently public float of 68.54M and currently shorts hold a 11.64% ratio of that float.
+Today, the average trading volume of FRSH was 2.73M shares.

 FRSH’s Market Performance

-FRSH stocks went down by -10.06% for the week, with a monthly jump of 2.91% and a quarterly performance of -24.64%.
-The volatility ratio for the week stands at 8.84% while the volatility levels for the past 30 days are set at 7.89% for Freshworks Inc..
-The simple moving average for the period of the last 20 days is -6.41% for FRSH stocks with a simple moving average of -38.52% for the last 200 days.
+FRSH stocks went up by 10.64% for the week, with a monthly drop of -5.01% and a quarterly performance of -21.26%.
+The volatility ratio for the week stands at 8.20% while the volatility levels for the past 30 days are set at 7.61% for Freshworks Inc..
+The simple moving average for the period of the last 20 days is -4.58% for FRSH stocks with a simple moving average of -36.22% for the last 200 days.

 Analysts’ Opinion of FRSH